trocher/pizzaGo/README.md

 # PizzaGo

-This is an implementation of the Pizza Maker, it runs a pizzeria that must serve a given amount of pizzas.
+This is an implementation of a Pizza Maker, it runs a pizzeria that must serves a given amount of pizzas.

 ## Requirement